FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Methodology

 where $\ell(t)$ is the linear trend function to approximate the trend of the raw dataset.
-The detrended dataset is formulated using Eq.(\ref{eqn: lsd-l}) as
+The detrended dataset is formulated using Eq.~\ref{eqn: lsd-l} as

-The new discontinuity value is formulated from Eq. (\ref{eqn: lsd-z}) as
+The new discontinuity value is formulated from Eq.~\eqref{eqn: lsd-z} as

-Even though the detrend narrows the gap of the two ends of dataset as described in Eq. (\ref{eqn: delta-new}), the first order derivative of the dataset is still not continuous.
-In order to further reduce Gibbs error while maintain the spectrum information as mush as possible, we adopt \textit{mirror reflection} and \textit{cosine taper}.
+Even though the detrend narrows the gap of the two ends of dataset as described in Eq.~\eqref{eqn: delta-new}, the \updatedText{first-order derivative} of the dataset is still not continuous.
+In order to further reduce Gibbs error while maintain the spectrum information as much as possible, we adopt \textit{mirror reflection} and \textit{cosine taper}.

 Above, $\tau(i)$ is the cosine window weight and $M$ is the length of Mirror Reflection.
 The amplitude of the dataset can be smoothly transited through this process.
 A Tukey window is then applied, tapering the signal to zero at both ends so that it appears periodic and suitable for FFT-based differentiation: